Acrylic Painting for Beginners: Getting Started in 10 Easy Steps

 You’ll need a palette on which you mix your paint.
 This can be made of wood, plastic or paper.
 Non-porous surfaces are highly preferable.

 Disposable paper palettes are a good solution for easy clean-up.
 A grey or neutral color palette helps with accurate color mixing, but white is fine.
-A smooth paper plate can be used as disposable palette.
+A smooth paper plate can be used as a disposable palette.

-Since acrylic paint dries fast, only squeeze out small amounts at a time, and keep the paint moist spraying water with a spray bottle.
+Since acrylic paint dries quickly, only squeeze out small amounts at a time.
+Keep the paint moist spraying water on it with a spray bottle.

-This helps with perspective and proportions, and reduces spills and dust deposits.
+- This helps with perspective and proportions while also reducing spills and dust deposits.
 Tabletop easels are a great option.
 If you like to stand up, you may opt for a standing easel.

 Do I Need Water to Paint With Acrylics?